 Aggregate functions allow us to perform calculations on fields.
 The most common ones are SUM, COUNT, MIN, MAX, AVERAGE.

 For example, to see the total amount due for each item in the orders table we can use the SUM of the amount_due column and GROUP BY

 select order_item, sum(amount_due) from orders group by order_item;

 Read more about Aggregate functions:

-Heaped Storage is a term for tables that live on the database with no indexes.
-The data is in no particular order and new data simply gets added as it comes in.
+Heaped Storage is a term for tables that live on the database with no clustered index.
+The data is stored in no particular order and new data simply gets added as it comes in.